ajbodev/ajbodev.github.io/app/content/tech/react-plain-es5.md

 ---

 Good reasons.
-Now where's the code?
+Enough rambling, we need some code!

-Let's start with the official Facebook React getting started guide, and convert it to ES5.
+Let's start with the official Facebook React getting started guide, the 'Hello World', and convert it to ES5.

 https://facebook.github.io/react/docs/hello-world.html